rackman404/Multimedia-Desktop-Application/_Documentation/Non Technical/Specifications (SRS).md

 - Audio:
 	- Must be able to automatically add missing metadata to any audio music file (i.e. thumbnail, lyrics, genre, etc)
 	- Soul seek integration with ability to search for new songs and download new songs from within this application
-	- Have basic music playing capabilities including: playing music, auto play next song, playlist functionality
+	- Basic music playing capabilities including: playing music, auto play next song, playlist functionality
 - Audio (FFmpeg):
 	- Basic functionality for converting between audio formats